 So of course they doubled down on it.

 Obama volunteer defeats former communist

-In an open primary, the radically-left, Bologna-educated Elly Schlein defeated the governor of Emilia-Romagna, Stefano Bonaccini, for the party leadership with 54 to his 46 percent support.
+In an open primary (non-party member could vote), the radically-left, Bologna-educated Elly Schlein defeated the governor of Emilia-Romagna, Stefano Bonaccini, for the party leadership with 54 to his 46 percent support.

 Schlein’s parents are academics.
-She volunteered for the presidential campaigns of Barack Obama in 2008 and 2012 before being elected to the European Parliament in 2014.
+She volunteered for the 2008 and 2012 presidential campaigns of Barack Obama before being elected to the European Parliament in 2014.
 When Matteo Renzi, an actual moderate, took over the Democratic Party, Schlein quit and joined the far-left Possible, which merged into the Greens and Left Alliance in 2022.
-Schlein rejoined the Democratic Party that year.
+Schlein rejoined the Democratic Party later that year.

 Schlein claims her priorities are climate change, tackling poverty and precarious work, and preventing the privatization of health care (which nobody is arguing for).

 She will more likely be defined by her support for abortion, gay and immigration rights.